patiwwb/Client_Server_Application/README.md

 # Client_Server_Application

-Multithread chatroom using TCP/IP in C
+Multithreaded chatroom using TCP/IP in C